stagecast/LiveHacks-api/README.md

 ## Launch a HTML (Dev) Moment
 You can try out your Moment by launching it inside of the Stagecast App with the HTML Moment.

+Webplatform user: See [video]() how to setup and launch a HTML Moment.

-See the README in the html-moments [here](https://github.com/stagecast/LiveHacks-api/tree/master/html-moments) for details how to structure your code.
+Developer: See the README in the html-moments [here](https://github.com/stagecast/LiveHacks-api/tree/master/html-moments) for details how to structure your code.

 ## Available hardware
 See list [here](https://github.com/stagecast/LiveHacks-api/wiki/Livehacks#Hardware-list) and talk to the LiveHacks crew for exact specifications.